hyperpoolz/hyperevm-vrf-sdk/README.md

 ### How it works (high level)

 - Reads the VRF request from the contract
-- Queries drand (evmnet) for beacon info to map deadline -> round
+- Queries DRAND beacon for info to map deadline -> round
 - Ensures the target round is published, fetches its BLS signature
 - Calls `fulfillRandomness(id, round, signature)` on the VRF contract